mbforbes/website-3/posts/garage/image-test-page.md

 </div>
 <p class="figcaption">justify-center + ph2; divs w/ ⅓, ph1, max-width (on divs); imgs bare</p>

-Turning up the padding is fine.
-Be careful going down the rabbit hole of trying to get consistent horizontal page margins, though.
-Because of symmetric padding on the image `<div>`s (which we need so the images are the same size and they aren't shifted L or R on the page), combined with overall padding, we end up in 0.5 Tachyon units (I think).
+Turning up the padding is fine. ~~Be careful going down the rabbit hole of trying to get consistent horizontal page margins, though.
+Because of symmetric padding on the image `<div>`s (which we need so the images are the same size and they aren't shifted L or R on the page), combined with overall padding, we end up in 0.5 Tachyon units (I think).~~ LOL went down rabbit hole.
+Turns out switching to margins makes this somehow all work beautifully, and don't even need `calc()` in the `max-width`s, because we're not affecting the image sizes now.
+(Next example still uses padding; house style uses margins.)

 <div class="full-width flex justify-center ph3">
 <div class="w-third ph2" style="max-width: calc(300px + 1rem);">